NethermindEth/Forta-Agents/CompoundV3-Bots/Reserves-Monitor/README.md

 ## Description

-This bot monitors reserves in Compound III `Comet` contracts.
+This bot monitors reserves in Compound v3 `Comet` contracts.
 It emits an alert if contract `reserves` reaches the `targetReserves`.
 Note that the bot is configurable through the `agent.config.ts` file.

 ## Supported Chains